navidkashani/awesome-acf/README.md

 * [Sub Field Chooser](https://github.com/reyhoun/acf-subfield-chooser) - Return custom subfield value of a custom repeater field as a select box.
 * [Typography](https://github.com/reyhoun/acf-typography) - provides a field containing the all font css attribute with google font support.
 * [Validated Field](https://wordpress.org/plugins/validated-field-for-acf/) - provides input masking and validation of other field types.
+* [Website](https://github.com/Jeradin/acf-website-field) - add-on for Website URLs, allows for website URL, title and a checkbox to open externally or internally.
 * [Widget Area](https://github.com/dustyf/acf-widget-area) - Allows you to pick a widget area to be displayed on a page.